Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Support

 We'll come right out and say it: Dashlane's support is better than LastPass's.
-In addition to the classic email contact form, you can also take advantage of a very convenient live chat to get in touch with the service's help desk.
-While assessing, we only had to wait a few seconds for a staffer to reach out to us, and they answered our questions competently and quickly.
+In addition to the classic email contact form, you can use a very convenient live chat to reach the service's help desk.
+We only had to wait a few seconds for a customer service representative to join the chat, and they quickly and competently answered our questions.

 And the support ticket we filed?
-We received a competent answer from Dashlane within two hours.
+An informative answer arrived in our inbox in around two hours.

 In terms of support, Dashlane impressed thanks to its multiple channels and fast response times.

-LastPass not only lacks a live chat, but you'll have to do quite a bit of digging to find the email contact form (we located it at the bottom of an FAQ page).
-The message is clear: Users are supposed to fix issues on their own before involving the company's support staff.
-Understandable given that the service can be used for free, but still, we can't award it any points.
+LastPass not only lacks a live chat, but you'll have to search for the email contact form (we located it at the bottom of an FAQ page).
+The message is clear: Users should fix issues on their own before they ask the company's support staff for help.
+This is understandable given that the service can be used for free, but still, we have to score it lower.

 Winner: Dashlane